OliverSundaram/MoE-Study/README.md

 - Re-run the MoE with a properly scaled (e.g. `0.01x`) auxiliary loss coefficient and compare.
 - Add KV-caching to the generation benchmark for a realistic inference-speed comparison.
 - Multi-epoch / larger-token-budget runs, to see whether MoE's gap narrows or widens with more training.
-- Sweep expert count and top-k (8 experts top-2, or top-1 routing) to separate "MoE" from "this specific routing config."
 - A fused/batched expert-dispatch implementation, to isolate algorithmic MoE overhead from implementation overhead in the speed numbers.
 - Ship `modules.py` to the HF repo with an `auto_map` in `config.json`, so